melodicore/dfxengine/README.md

 1: These modules will get more features as they are required by other modules

-2: This is the upcoming version in the current code base, the first version number reflects final releases on Maven
+2: The version in square brackets is the upcoming version in the current code base, the version in parentheses reflects final releases on Maven

 3: This module will be deprecated in the next release